glowkeeper/P3D/docs/labs/week4Session1.md

 # Lab - Week 4, Session 1 - Multimedia

 This lab introduces you to adding video and audio into your scenes.
+Thus, it focuses on:

++ Adding Audio
++ Adding videos

 ![audio waveform](images/audio.jpg)